google/report2bq/SETUP.md

   * Append the run to the existing BQ table instead of completely overwriting
   This is useful if you run a report for (say) yesterday, but want to build up a history.
   **WARNING:** it will replace NO data.
 None.

+##### _Note on Error Notification Emails..._
+* After setting up report fetchers/runners, you will start to receive Error notification emails with the subject "*[REPORT2BQ on `<Project Id>`]:
+Error in Report Fetcher*".
+These emails can safely be ignored, unless they occur every hour (the job checker runs hourly).